DavidTurland/yara-rest/README.md

 # yara-rest

-A [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) server supporting requests to the [Yara](https://github.com/VirusTotal/yara) scanner
+A [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) server supporting requests to the [Yara](https://github.com/VirusTotal/yara) compiler and scanner
-It is fully defined in [OpenAPI](https://www.openapis.org/) 3.0, and implemented using the C++ REST server framework [pistache](https://pistacheio.github.io/pistache/)
+The REST API is fully defined in [OpenAPI](https://www.openapis.org/) 3.0, and implemented using the C++ REST server framework [pistache](https://pistacheio.github.io/pistache/)

 # Author
 David Turland

 ## Description

-Provides a performant, multi-threaded (via threadpool), REST server allowing compiling rules, defining external variables, and efficient file scanning using persistent, per-thread, scanner objects
+Provides a performant, multi-threaded (via threadpool), REST server allowing compiling rules, defining external variables, and efficient file and string scanning using persistent, per-thread, scanner objects

 Each thread has its own set of scanners, copied, as required, from the golden set of scanners maintained in the main thread.
 This avoids unnecessary scanner creation per request

-However If rules are changed, the reliant scanners are magicly outdated

-## end-points
+## REST end-points
 Defined in the OpenAPI spec, but here:
 1. `/externalvar`   defining external variables for compiler, rules, and 'particular' scanners
-1. `/rules/compile` compiling rules from file(s) each with an optional namespace
+1. `/rules/compile` compiling rule(s) from file(s) each with an optional namespace
-1. `/scan/file`     scanning files with a particular scanner
+1. `/scan/file`     scan a file with a particular scanner
 1. `/scan/string`   scan a string with a particular scanner
 1. `/info`          lightweight call to obtain server status